-Note from Fruit-Powered Digest publisher and editor Brian Rossiter: I’ve been a fan of author Ken Ilgunas and his work since stumbling on his Walden on Wheels book on Amazon in December 2017.
+Note from Fruit-Powered Magazine publisher and editor Brian Rossiter: I’ve been a fan of author Ken Ilgunas and his work since stumbling on his Walden on Wheels book on Amazon in December 2017.
 Ken Ilgunas has explored a number of themes in his books, from minimalism and vandwelling to wanderlust, freedom and climate change.
 He’s become an icon and barometer of our times, with his work helping launch cultural and magnify activism movements.
 Brian Rossiter interviews Ken Ilgunas by email in September 2019 in this Closeup interview.

 Ken Ilgunas is an author, journalist and backcountry ranger in Alaska.
 He has hitchhiked 10,000 miles across North America, paddled 1,000 miles across Ontario, Canada, in a birchbark canoe and walked 1,700 miles across the Great Plains, following the proposed route of the Keystone XL pipeline.
 He’s written for The New York Times, Time, Backpacker, Smithsonian Magazine and The Chronicle of Higher Education.